 The products eligible for quoting in a Section are specified in the Regulations on Listing and Continued Trading.

-The method of trading in each Section is specified in the Code of Trading.
+The method of trading in each Section is specified in Book 5 – Regulations on Trading.

 The method of clearing and settling transactions in each Section is specified in the KELER Rules.
 In the Commodities Section, the rules of Physical Delivery are specified by the Product List.